APPRENTICE GUIDE

 The old 20% rule still applies

-Off-the-job training is at least 20% of your paid working hours — roughly six hours per week on a typical contract — for the whole apprenticeship.
-Your provider continues to track it this way until you reach gateway.
+At least 20% of your paid working hours go on off-the-job training for the whole apprenticeship — 6 hours a week on a 30-hour contract, 7.5 hours on a 37.5-hour contract.
+Your provider keeps tracking it that way until you reach gateway.

 Starts from 1 Aug 2025